ezealot/ez/Words.md

-Combo | Combination | Special attacks which do special damage which can be chained for more special damage Juggling | Combo lock | Continuously attacking an enemy and keeping them in the air Passive Skills | Passive Abilities | Abilities that grants temporary or permanent buffs to player or allies Ambient Occlusion | Small Shadeows | Graphics settings that give shadows to small objects V-Sync | Vertical Sync | Graphics settings that remove tears in the screen Post Processing | Post Processing | Graphics settings that apply a filter to frames after it has been rendered Toxic | Toxic players | Players who abuse other players Teabag | Teabagging | Pressing crouch continuously over the slain enemy's face to add a humiliating, and often humorous, factor to the character's death.
+Combo | Combination | Special attacks which do special damage which can be chained for more special damage Juggling | Combo lock | Continuously attacking an enemy and keeping them in the air Passive Skills | Passive Abilities | Abilities that grants temporary or permanent buffs to player or allies Ambient Occlusion | Small Shadows | Graphics settings that give shadows to small objects V-Sync | Vertical Sync | Graphics settings that remove tears in the screen Post Processing | Post Processing | Graphics settings that apply a filter to frames after it has been rendered Toxic | Toxic players | Players who abuse other players Teabag | Teabagging | Pressing crouch continuously over the slain enemy's face to add a humiliating, and often humorous, factor to the character's death.
-Griefing | Griefing | A act of annoying a friendly team by doing actions like blocking a door TK | Team Kill | Killing allies intentionally or unintentionally
+Griefing | Griefing | A act of annoying a friendly team by doing actions like blocking a door TK | Team Kill | Killing allies intentionally or unintentionally Sus | Suspect | Usually used to define someone or something that looks suspicious or untrustworthy